-In partnership with Lakehead Public Schools and the Thunder Bay Catholic District School Board, Children’s Centre Thunder Bay offers a Day Treatment school-based program, which provides mental health intervention and a modified academic program for children who are struggling to succeed in their present academic environment.
+In partnership with Lakehead Public Schools and the Thunder Bay Catholic District School Board, Children’s Centre Thunder Bay offers a Day Treatment school-based program, that provides mental health intervention and a modified academic program for youth who are struggling to succeed in their present academic environment.

 Upon completion of the program, the teacher and associated mental health professionals who have been involved in treatment will provide the student's home school with a strategic plan to assist in the student's successful transition back into that school.

 Referrals are accepted through the school, with parental consent and collaboration.
 Parents interested in having these services provided for their child may contact their child's teacher or principal.

 For more information, please call the Access Network at 1-855-486-5037, or Children's Centre Thunder Bay at 807-343-5000.